skyfielders/python-skyfield/skyfield/documentation/kepler-orbits.rst

     864 comets loaded

+Since the comets file has no explicit expiration date, ``load.open()`` will only download the file once.
+Subsequent calls re-open the copy of the file already on your filesystem.
+To force a fresh download and receive updated orbits and new comets, pass ``reload=True``.

 To generate a comet’s position, first select its row from dataframe.
 There are several Pandas techniques for selecting rows,